-We are very excited and grateful for your interest in Odem-Dominican Republic’s exchange program.
-As always we will ensure that your personal and professional experiences are the best possible when visiting us, after all you are part of the family!
+We are very excited and grateful for your interest in ODEM-Dominican Republic’s exchange program.
+We will make sure that your personal and professional experiences are the best possible when visiting us, after all we are one big family!

 Dominican Republic is situated in the northern part of the Caribbean and is part of an island called Hispaniola.
 It takes up roughly two thirds of the island with the other third being Haiti.
 The country's area is 48,730 km²- around twice the size of Wales - making it the second largest country in the Caribbean after Cuba.

-The capital, Santo Domingo, is situated in the middle of the southern coast.
-To the north is the United States, to the east is Puerto Rico, west Cuba and south is the Caribbean Sea all the way to the coast of Venezuela.
+The capital Santo Domingo is located in the middle of the southern coast.
+To the north of the island is the United States, to the east is Puerto Rico, to the west is Cuba and located south is the Caribbean Sea all the way to the coast of Venezuela.